-The Federal Communications Commission was established in 1934 and through its regulation of content carriers, such as broadcast media, has had significant impact on questions of freedom.
+The Federal Communications Commission was established in 1934 and through its regulation of content carriers, such as broadcast media, has had significant impact on questions of First Amendment freedom.
 It remains in the middle of controversies on Internet neutrality.
+(AP Photo/Andrew Harnik, used with permission from the Associated Press)

 The Federal Communications Commission (FCC) is an independent regulatory government agency established by the Communications Act of 1934.
 The act created a seven-person board (reduced to five in 1983) charged with developing and regulating a rapid, efficient, nationwide communications system.